chasenunez/DEVO_validator/README.md

 a. ingets a self-documented CSV like an iCSV or NEAD CSV, and break it into its [METADATA] and [DATA] section.
 b. the program will use the metadata standards set out by [EnviDat]{https://www.envidat.ch/data-api/gcnet/#details_metadata} in order to check the submitted Metadata, checking for completeness and correctness.
 c. with the constructed schema.json, we can then use the frictionless framework to check the data against the schema for completeness, as well as compatability with the expected values.
-d. there should then be machine readable error reporting.
+d. there should then be machine readable error reporting that can use the functionality of frictionless to create a clear guide for what needs to be fixed by the reearcher.

 ### 7. **Conclusion**

 By implementing **Frictionless**, WSL can streamline data quality assurance and control for EnviDat, empowering both researchers and IT staff: